Moldavian Soviet Socialist Republic: Relationship with Romania

 On 1 August 1976, Nicolae Ceaușescu, Elena Ceaușescu, Nicu Ceaușescu, Ștefan Andrei, and Ambassador Gheorghe Badrus were the first high-level Romanian visitors to Moldova since World War II.
 On 1 August, they came from Iași, and the First Secretary of the Communist Party of Moldavia Ivan Bodiul, Kiril Iliashenko, and N. Merenișcev escorted them from the border until they left for Crimea at the Chișinău International Airport on 2 August.
 The move was widely interpreted as a sign of improved relations.
 During a meeting, Brezhnev insisted that Ceaușescu himself had the opportunity to see that the Moldavians existed as a separate people with a separate language during his 1976 visit.
 "Yes," Ceaușescu replied, "I did, but they spoke with me in Romanian."

 In December 1976, Bodiul and his wife Claudia arrived for a return visit of five days at Ceaușescu's invitation.
 Bodiul's visit was a "first" in the history of postwar bilateral relations.
 At one of his meetings in Bucharest, Bodiul said that "the good relationship was initiated by Ceaușescu's visit to Soviet Moldavia, which led to the expansion of contacts and exchanges in all fields.
 A visit was paid from 14 to 16 June 1979, to the Moldavian SSR by a Romanian Communist Party delegation headed by Ion Iliescu, Political Executive Committee alternate member and Iași County Party Committee First Secretary.

 As late as November 1989, as Russian support decreased, Ceaușescu brought up the Bessarabian question once again and denounced the Soviet invasion during the 14th Congress of the Romanian Communist Party.

 After the fall of communism in Romania, on 5 April 1991, its president Ion Iliescu, and Soviet President Mikhail Gorbachev signed a political treaty which among other things recognized the Soviet-Romanian border.
 However, the Parliament of Romania refused to ratify it.
 Romania and Russia eventually signed and ratified a treaty in 2003, after the independence of Moldova and Ukraine.

 Leadership

-The Moldavian Communist Party was a component of the Communist Party of the Soviet Union.
+The Communist Party of Moldavia was a component of the Communist Party of the Soviet Union.
 The Communist Party was the sole legal political organization until perestroika.
 It had supreme power in the land, as all state and public organizations were its subordinates.

 Until the 1978 Constitution of the Moldavian SSR (15 April 1978), the republic had four cities directly subordinated to the republican government: Chișinău, Bălți, Bender, and Tiraspol.
 By the new constitution, the following cities were added to this category: Orhei, Rîbnița, Soroca, and Ungheni.
 The former four cities, and 40 raions were the first-tier administrative units of the land.